Symbolica

 Symbolica is a trackless dark ride at Efteling theme park in the Netherlands, which opened July 1, 2017.

-Construction started on January 11, 2016.
-With a cost of €35 million, it is the most expensive project ever at Efteling.
+Construction began on January 11, 2016.
+At a cost of €35 million, it is tied with Danse Macabre for the most expensive project at Efteling.

 History

 Originally, an attraction called Hartenhof would be constructed on the site of Symbolica.
 The project was postponed multiple times, until it was renamed Symbolica.
 Construction started January 11, 2016.

 Story

-The story is of Symbolica is all about visiting king Pardulfus, who lives in Hartenhof (court of hearts).
-While the visitors await their audience with the king, a character called Pardoes (a jester who is Efteling's main mascot) appears.
+The story of Symbolica is all about visiting king Pardulfus, who lives in Hartenhof (court of hearts).
+While the visitors await their audience with the king, a character called Pardoes (a Jester who is Efteling's main mascot) appears.
 Pardoes then guides the visitors through hidden parts of the palace.

 Ride experience

 Before the visitors can enter their Fantasievaarders (Fantasy floats), there is a pre-show with two animatronics.
 A staircase magically opens and the visitors are directed to the boarding station.
 Here, they can choose one of three different routes: Heldentour (Hero tour), Muziektour (Music tour) and Schattentour (Treasure tour).
 The castle consists of eleven scenes, where each of the three routes attends nine scenes.
 Below are the eleven scenes: